Skip to main content

 Bankruptcy is a formal method of dealing with debts if other options have failed, this is a last resort.
 In Scotland, bankruptcy is sometimes called sequestration.

 Both of the processes below will have an adverse effect on your credit profile for a number of years preventing you taking out further debts.
-There is also a fee for both unless you are in receipt of certain benefits.
+There is also a fee for both unless you receive certain benefits.

 What is a Statutory Moratorium?